-- Access will only be granted to systems and information where it is part of your role and you have a legitimate business need to know; - Where you need protected information 'owned' by another business area to do your job, make sure that authorisation is obtained and that you only ask for the minimum necessary for the required purpose. - For further guidance click here h) Incident Reporting Procedure
+- Access will only be granted to systems and information where it is part of your role and you have a legitimate business need to know; - Where you need protected information 'owned' by another business area to do your job, make sure that authorisation is obtained and that you only ask for the minimum necessary for the required purpose.

+h) Incident Reporting Procedure

-This procedure must be applied as soon as Council information or information systems are suspected to be, or are actually affected by an adverse event which is likely to lead to an Information Security Incident (ISI).
-All incidents, irrespective of scale, must be reported to ensure that a thorough understanding of what has occurred is recorded, to improve information handling procedures, the incident response process and any subsequent action that may be required.
+This procedure must be applied immediately as soon as Council information or information systems are suspected to be, or are actually affected by an adverse event which is likely to lead to an Information Security Incident (ISI).
+All incidents, irrespective of scale, must be reported immediately to ensure that a thorough understanding of what has occurred is recorded, to improve information handling procedures, the incident response process and any subsequent action that may be required.
+Where a breach is established to have occurred we are required to report to the Information Commissioners Office within 72 hours.
+Failure to report an incident may result in disciplinary action being taken.

-You must always report actual, potential or suspected security violations, problems or vulnerabilities to the Risk and Insurance Manager, ICT Security Officer or Legal Services i) Secure/Clear Desk Procedure in a breach of the Data Protection Act 1998 subsequent disciplinary action for the employee could arise.
+You must always report actual, potential or suspected security violations, problems or vulnerabilities to the Risk and Insurance Manager, ICT Security Officer or Legal Services For further guidance click here i) Secure/Clear Desk Procedure

 This procedure reduces the threat of a security breach as information should be kept out of sight.
 This procedure applies to all information of a personal, confidential or sensitive nature.
 It also covers any information that is accessed, viewed or stored within a shared space (i.e. main office, home or Touch Down Point).
-If non-compliance of this policy results
+If non-compliance of this policy results in a breach of the Data Protection Bill 2018 and EU General Data Protection Regulations (GDPR) subsequent disciplinary action for the employee could arise.

-- Never leave protected information or other valuable assets out on your desk when you are not around; - Lock your work station when you are away from your desk using Ctrl + Alt + Delete, log off at the end of the day and switch off your screen; and - Remove documents from printers and copiers as they are produced to avoid them being picked up by mistake, or read by someone else. - For further guidance click here j) Subject Access Requests Guidance
+- Never leave protected information or other valuable assets out on your desk when you are not around; - Lock your work station when you are away from your desk using Ctrl + Alt + Delete, log off at the end of the day and switch off your screen; and - Remove documents from printers and copiers as they are produced to avoid them being picked up by mistake, or read by someone else.

+j) Subject Access Request (SAR) Guidance

 This guidance has been drawn up to assist employees in understanding how to recognise and respond to a SAR in compliance with the Council's obligations under the DPA.
 It explains the right of access to personal data and the procedures that must be followed.
-This guidance applies to all employees, including those who may respond to a SAR.
-It applies to all personal information whether manual, electronic, audio or visual.